SED-Club/sed/README.md

 ## ✨ About Website/ Detail About Club's Activity

 * 🏠 Home: Introduction to our club's goals, vision, and core values.
-The Activities/Project, Rule, etc. is also introduced
+The Activities/Project, Rule, etc. are also introduced
 * 📚 Magazine Team: A showcase of our past issues.
 Curiosite is a monthly issued magazine made by SED Science Club's Magazine Team.
 * 💬 Research Team: Members of Research Team is Passionate about finding new ideas and dive into their interests, specifically in science.
 * 📡 SpreadingIdea Team(SI Team): SI Team is a team that makes a Tutoring Videos about science, as well as study guide and worksheet.